‘Irrational’ Rebellions Against Socialist Realism: Czech and Russian Variations on the Legend of Faust

 Václav Havel’s Temptation

 In 1963-68, Václav Havel established his reputation on the Czech literary scene by writing three plays portraying a heavily bureaucratized universe that did not operate according to comprehensible, rational rules.
-These plays, titled The Garden Party, The Memorandum and The Increased Difficulty of Concentration, were performed at Prague’s Theatre on the Balustrade, where Havel worked as dramaturg.
+These plays, titled The Garden Party, The Memorandum and The Increased Difficulty of Concentration, were performed at Prague’s Theater on the Balustrade, where Havel worked as dramaturg.
 The relatively liberal political atmosphere of the period leading up to the Prague Spring allowed this despite the plays’ deviations from socialist realist dictates and sharp critiques of social conditions under the Czechoslovak Communist Party.

 However, Havel was completely banned from publishing in his home country during the “normalization” period following the invasion of Czechoslovakia in 1968, when the Soviet leadership had concluded that the Czechs and Slovaks were straying too far from communist orthodoxy.
 Havel, the future president of post-communist Czechoslovakia, endured several prison terms of various lengths for his dissident political activities, and the plays that he wrote in the 1970s and 1980s could be published and performed only abroad.
 The content of these works was not even formally reviewed by the Czechoslovak state censors due to the unconditional ban on all of Havel’s writings.
 Havel’s play Temptation (in Czech, Pokoušení), completed in October 1985, was no exception.
 Although in Czechoslovakia it circulated only in the samizdat (underground) publication Edice Expedice, the play premiered at the Vienna Burgtheater on May 22, 1986, and a Czech-language edition was published in Munich during the same year.[6]